bcgov/entity/docs/Way of Working/DevOps & Test-Automation.md

 ### Test-Automation & DevOps Overview

-I. This Epic is an overview to this topic and includes a description and ideas, from the team and documents such as the recommendations from John Lane.
+I. This doc is an overview to this topic and includes a description and ideas, from the team and documents such as the recommendations from John Lane.
 II.
 Action items will be defined as stories (issue).
 III.
 A story will be pulled into a Sprint to work on it, track the progress and see the progress.

 **Table of Contents**
-[TOCM]
-[TOC]
-#H1 header
+#H1

-Based on our discussion and workshops we :
-*** see also document from John (attachement in Epic as comment)

 **Problem:**
 Manual testing: Benefits of a DevOps CI/CD process have been missed - slowing down both teams